Learning to Stabilize High-dimensional Unknown Systems Using Lyapunov-guided Exploration: Introduction

-To achieve this, we propose a novel framework, \textbf{LY}apunov-\textbf{G}uided \textbf{E}xploration (\algo), to jointly learn the system dynamics in the reachable subspace, a controller, and a CLF to guide the exploration of the controller in high-dimensional unknown systems.
-We iteratively learn the dynamics in the reachable subspace using past experience, update the CLF and the controller, and perform exploration to expand the subspace toward the goal.
+To achieve this, we propose a novel framework, \textbf{LY}apunov-\textbf{G}uided \textbf{E}xploration (\algo), to jointly learn the system dynamics in the reachable subset, a controller, and a CLF to guide the exploration of the controller in high-dimensional unknown systems.
+We iteratively learn the dynamics in the reachable states using past experience, update the CLF and the controller, and perform exploration to expand the subset toward the goal.
 Upon convergence, we obtain a stabilizing controller for the high-dimensional unknown system.
-The main contributions of the paper are: \begin{itemize} \item We propose a novel framework, \algo, to learn stabilizing controllers for high-dimensional unknown systems.
-Guided by a learned CLF, \algo\ explores only the \emph{useful} subspace, thus addressing the scalability and model transparency problems. \item We show that the proposed algorithm converges and learns a stabilizing controller. \item We conduct experiments on benchmark problems including Inverted Pendulum, Cart Pole, Cart II Pole~\citep{gym}, Neural Lander~\citep{shi2019neural}, and the F-$16$ model~\citep{heidlauf2018verification} with two tasks.
-Our results corroborate that our learned controller outperforms other reinforcement learning (RL), imitation learning (IL), and neural-certificate-based algorithms in terms of stabilizing the systems while reducing the number of samples by $68\%$ to $95\%$. \end{itemize}
+The main \textbf{contributions} of the paper are: 1) We propose a novel framework, \algo, to learn stabilizing controllers for high-dimensional unknown systems.
+Guided by a learned CLF, \algo\ explores only the \emph{useful} subset, thus addressing the scalability and model transparency problems; 2) We show that the proposed algorithm learns a stabilizing controller; 3) We conduct experiments on benchmarks including Inverted Pendulum, Cart Pole, Cart II Pole~\citep{gym}, Neural Lander~\citep{shi2019neural}, and the F-$16$ model~\citep{heidlauf2018verification} with two tasks.
+Our results show that our learned controller outperforms other reinforcement learning (RL), imitation learning (IL), and neural-certificate-based algorithms in terms of stabilizing the systems while reducing the number of samples by $68\%$ to $95\%$.